LIGHTBRINGER LABRADORS

 *Progressive Retinol Atrophy (PRA) - PRA is a disease that causes the retina of the eye to degenerate slowly over time, resulting in eventual blindness.

 *Central Nuclear Myopathy (CNM) - CNM is a debilitating, ultimately fatal disease.
 It usually shows up at around two weeks of age, weight loss is observed with a lack of reflexes and an awkward gait which gets worse with age.
-CNM is more common in working lines, although it has now popped up in show lines.
+CNM is more common in working lines, although it has now appeared in some show lines.

 *Exercise Induced Collapse (EIC) - Dogs affected with EIC develop muscle weakness, incoordination and collapse after just five to fifteen minutes of exercise.
 It often needs a certain trigger for an attack.
 EIC can be life threatening in extreme cases: if the dog is swimming and has an attack, it could easily drown.